IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

     std::cin >> s;

 2. Use `std::string::resize()` to change the size.
 3. After we resized the array, we sometimes need to change the value **from back to front**.
+In fact, when we encounter problems like filling a string, we can usually expand it first and then operate from back to front.

 ### 4. Reverse Words

 1. Delete space:
     1. We can use `std::string::erase()` to delete any element in a `std::string` but it has a complexity of `O(n)`.
 In this case, we can use `double pointers` to delete space.

-    1. We can handle `spaces` in a uniform way, i.e., we ignore all the original spaces and when it comes to the **middle** space, we **manually add** one space.
+    2. We can handle `spaces` in a uniform way, i.e., we ignore all the original spaces and when it comes to the **middle** space, we **manually add** one space.
 2. Reverse: reverse globally, then reverse locally.

 ### 5. Rightly Rotate String